Master of Science in Management (Operations Management)

 Aims & Characteristics

-The programme provides students with the needed foundation in the main functional areas of management, along with in-depth training in operations management.
-It provides:
+This programme provides non-business graduates with the needed foundation in the main functional areas of management, and graduates in all disciplines with in-depth training in operations management.

-- Development of students' ability to contribute effectively in a cross-functional, team environment; and
+- Development of ability to contribute in a cross-functional, team environment

 This programme provides skills and knowledge in the efficient and effective management of operations, and is relevant for those working in services and manufacturing in both the private and public sectors.